worikgh/120Pedal/README.md

 make
 ```

-It is possible to use Modep, and in particular, `mod-ui`, an Debian-12, but it is not trivial.
+It is possible to use Modep, and in particular, `mod-ui`, an Debian-12, (Debian-13 is unknown) but it is not trivial.
 Use [this](https://github.com/worikgh/mod-ui/tree/raspberrypi-bookworm) and follow the instructions in the `README.md`.

 `mod-ui` will not play nicely with [Patchstorage](https://patchstorage.com/)  and it will not display the nice PNG images of pedals like it will if you install from Patchbox OS, but it is still very useful